alexgenin/chouca/README.md

 ## What this package implements

-This package is an *engine* for probabilistic cellular automata (PCA), although it can also run deterministic cellular automata.
+This package is an *engine* for stochastic cellular automata (PCA), although it can also run deterministic cellular automata.
 The objective is to provide a high-level, declarative interface to a PCA model, and leave the implementation details to the package.